-Upcoming projects include a composition for saxophone quartet and electronics, and a new work for orchestra commissioned by the Seattle Symphony for the orchestra’s 2017-18 season.
-In addition, Gardner will conduct a residency with Seattle Symphony during which she will create a new community composition with LGBTQ youth who are experiencing or have experienced homelessness, as part of the Seattle Symphony’s Simple Gifts initiative.
-She will also serve as the Merriman Family Young Composers Workshop Director and lead 10 students in a 12-week program that culminates in a performance of world premieres.
+Currently Alexandra is the Seattle Symphony 2017-18 Season Composer-in-Residence.
+In addition to composing a new work for the orchestra, she will create a new community composition with LGBTQ youth who are experiencing or have experienced homelessness, as part of the Seattle Symphony’s Simple Gifts initiative, and serve as the Merriman Family Young Composers Workshop Director, leading 10 students in a 12-week program that culminates in a performance of world premieres.

 Recent performance highlights include world premieres of Ciphers and Constellations for string orchestra with electronics, commissioned by The String Orchestra of Brooklyn, and Vixen, a NEA-funded commission for the Grand Valley State University New Music Ensemble‘s National Parks Project.